danielaparker/jsoncons/doc/ref/jsonpath/functions/prod.md

 number avg(array[number] value)
 ```

-Returns the product of the items in the provided array of numbers.
+Returns the product of the items in an array of numbers.

 Returns null if